shipyardapp/Shipyard-Documentation/docs/blueprint-library/postgresql.md

 ### Overview

-In order to get started with the PostgreSQL Blueprints, the a database user is required.
+In order to get started with the PostgreSQL Blueprints, a database user is required.

 ### Steps